Flow-Launcher/Flow.Launcher/README.md

 Flow Launcher.
 Dedicated to make your workflow flow more seamlessly.
 Aimed at being more than an app launcher, it searches, integrates and expands on functionalities.
 Flow will continue to evolve, designed to be open and built with the community at heart.

-## Status

-Flow is under heavy development, but the code base is stable, so contributions are very welcome.
-If you would like to help maintain it, please do not hesistate to get in touch.

 ## Features

 - Search everything from applications, folders, bookmarks, YouTube, Twitter and more.
 All from the comfort of your keyboard without ever touching the mouse.